 Big news: In two weeks, Kevin and I are going to New York City!
 His dear San Francisco Giants are playing the New York Mets and the Yankees that weekend, so he wanted to take the opportunity to see both games.
-Kevin is a fanatical sports fan and we often travel to see his favorite teams, as you may recall.
+As you might recall, Kevin is a sports fanatic and we often travel to see his favorite teams.

 But the more exciting part of this story is that two friends and EIT readers, Cesar and Brenda, have decided to come with us.
 Neither have ever been to New York and they are overwhelmed by the number of things to see and do.
 I thought I’d help them out by compiling some tips for first-time travel to New York City.

 Here are some things I suggest a first-time visitor to NYC see and do.
 Please help us out by sharing your own tips in the comments!

 This giant park dates all the way back to 1857 where it was designed to be a respite from the fast-growing, industrial city.
 At 778 acres, It’s huge and easy to get lost in the winding paths, bridges, gardens, and hills built into this urban oasis.

 After dark, Central Park is particularly scenic as the lights of the city reflect off of the lakes, ponds, and streams.
 I took lots of photos of these reflections last time I were there but none were as good as the one above — thanks, Flickr user “smoovey“.

 Walk the length of the High Line Park: